 Here are a few more items that I personally do hardly use but which might be important to you, so I added them here:

 What Clothes to Pack For Dubai

 - Hats: A hat is more than just an accessory in Dubai, so my must-have item for Dubai is a stylish hat.

-- Sunglasses: Another must-have item in sunny Dubai are sunglasses.
-Ray-Ban seems to be always a great choice, but the most important thing is the quality (sunglasses are an investment in healthy eyes)
+- Sunglasses: Another must-have item in sunny Dubai are sunglasses – the most important thing is the quality.
+Sunglasses are an investment in healthy eyes.

 - Handbags: What I really liked in Dubai is that you will see all kinds of people with different styles.
 I did not feel uncomfortable wearing more expensive but also more affordable clothes and handbags.
-While I often recommend carry-on bags for traveling (because they are more practical and safer), I do not worry much about it in Dubai.
+So wear whatever you want and can afford.

 - Jewelry: I love jewelry, but I do not wear much since I tend to lose stuff.
-One exception are watches: I am totally addicted to watches.
-Though there are rumors that people do not take time so seriously in the Arabian countries, I could not survive without any.
+One exception are watches.
+I am totally addicted to watches.
+Though there are rumors that people do not take time so seriously in Arabian countries, I could not survive without any.
 I added a Rolex and a Chanel watch – it is Dubai, after all, and for more affordable watches, click here.

 - Maxi Dresses – Dubai is made to wear maxi dresses, most of the time, it is hot (warm) enough, and it is also great for more conservative areas in Dubai.

 - Linen Trousers: Though I love maxi dresses, the best thing to wear when it is hot is probably linen trousers (which you can get here).
 Combined with a cool tank top and nice flat sandals, it can be super chic.